 I/O optimized (I3en) provides dense Non-Volatile Memory Express (NVMe) SSD instance storage optimized for low latency, high random I/O performance, high sequential disk throughput, and offers the lowest price per GB of SSD instance storage on Amazon EC2.
 It is well suited for NoSQL databases (Cassandra, MongoDB, Redis), in-memory databases (SAP HANA, Aerospike), scale-out transactional databases, distributed file systems, data warehousing, Elasticsearch, analytics workloads.

-AWS Outposts offers local instance storage, and Elastic Block Store (EBS) gp2 volumes for persistent block storage.
+Amazon EBS: AWS Outposts offers local instance storage, and Elastic Block Store (EBS) gp2 volumes for persistent block storage.
 Just as in the AWS Region, you can use EBS gp2 volumes for boot or data volumes, and attach or detach EBS volumes to EC2 instances on your Outpost.
 It provides snapshot and restore capabilities and lets you increase volume size without any performance impact.
 All EBS volumes and snapshots on Outposts are fully encrypted by default.
 Any EBS snapshots will be stored using Amazon S3 in the Region associated with your Outpost.
 EBS is offered in tiers of 2.7 TB, 11 TB, 33 TB, and 55 TB*.

 You can seamlessly extend your existing Amazon VPC to your Outpost in your on premises location.
 After installation, you can create a subnet in your regional VPC and associate it with an Outpost just as you associate subnets with an Availability Zone in an AWS Region.
 Instances in Outpost subnets communicate with other instances in the AWS Region using private IP addresses, all within the same VPC.